Welcome to our Governors’ section.

 This committee agrees to staff pay increases and monitor whether the Head Teacher is carrying out their performance management effectively.

-Three governors also manage the Head Teacher’s performance management with an independent adviser.
-These currently are Chris Smith, Sue Houghton and Anji Forsyth with our external adviser being Gill Weston.
+We also have governors who deal with the Head Teacher’s performance management with an independent adviser.
+These currently are David Wright and Anji Forsyth with our external adviser being Gill Weston.

 Mike Armstrong is our Clerk and he attends full governors meetings only.
 The minutes of the other meetings are taken by one of the committee members and each committee reports back at the full governors meeting.